 Fossil fuels, including coal, oil and natural gas, are currently the world's primary energy source.
 Formed from organic material over the course of millions of years, fossil fuels have fueled U.S. and global economic development over the past century.
 Yet fossil fuels are finite resources and they can also irreparably harm the environment.
-According the Environmental Protection Agency, the burning of fossil fuels was responsible for 79 percent of U.S. greenhouse gas emissions in 2010.
-These gases insulate the planet, and could lead to potentially catastrophic changes in the earth’s climate.
+According to the U.S. Energy Information Administration, the burning of fossil fuels was responsible for 76 percent of U.S. greenhouse gas emissions in 2016.
+These gases contribute to the greenhouse effect and could lead to potentially catastrophic changes in the Earth’s climate.
 Technologies such as Carbon Capture and Storage (CCS) may help reduce the greenhouse gas emissions generated by fossil fuels, and nuclear energy can be a zero-carbon alternative for electricity generation.
-But other, more sustainable solutions exist: energy efficiency and renewable energy.
+But other, more sustainable and less risky solutions exist: energy efficiency and renewable energy.

-The United States leads the world in petroleum consumption at 19.2 million barrels per day as of 2010.
-Net petroleum imports for the U.S. were 9.4 million barrels per day.
+The United States leads the world in petroleum consumption at 19.88 million barrels per day as of 2017.
+Net petroleum imports for the United States were 3.8 million barrels per day.
 Top exporters to the United States include Canada, Mexico, Saudi Arabia, Venezuela, and Nigeria.
-Oil poses major environmental problems, and the world’s heavy reliance on it for transportation makes it difficult to reduce consumption.
-Besides the environmental degradation caused by oil spills and extraction, combustion of oil releases fine particulates which can lead to serious respiratory problems, and is a major source of greenhouse gas emissions.
-Indeed, petroleum is responsible for about 40 percent of greenhouse gas emissions in the United States.
+The world’s heavy reliance on oil for transportation makes it difficult to reduce consumption.
+But oil poses major environmental problems.
+Besides the environmental degradation caused by oil spills and extraction, combustion of oil releases fine particulates which can lead to serious respiratory problems.
+Oil is also a major source of greenhouse gas emissions: petroleum is responsible for 45 percent of greenhouse gas emissions in the United States as of 2017.

-Coal is primarily used to generate electricity and is responsible for 42 percent of the electric power supply in the United States in 2011 (down from half in 2007).
-The United States produces around 14.1 percent of the world’s total with Wyoming, West Virginia, Kentucky, Pennsylvania, and Texas leading in production.
-China is the global leader in coal production, responsible for almost 50 percent of world supply.
+Coal is primarily used to generate electricity and is responsible for 30 percent of the electric power supply in the United States in 2017 (down from 39 percent in 2017 and 50 percent in 2007).
+The United States produces around 11 percent of the world’s total with Wyoming, West Virginia, Pennsylvania, Illinois, and Kentucky leading in production.
+China is the global leader in coal production, responsible for 48 percent of world supply (as of 2015).

 The premise of "clean coal" has recently been promoted as a way to use this abundant energy source without damaging the environment.
 Carbon capture and storage (CCS), where carbon is separated from coal and injected underground for long term storage, could theoretically be used to mitigate the coal industry's greenhouse gas emissions.
 However, CCS has yet to be proven as a safe or realistic way to reduce greenhouse gas emissions from commercial power plants and the environmental and health costs of mining remain.

-Natural gas comprised 22 percent of U.S. energy use in 2010 and is most commonly used to produce heat or electricity for buildings or industrial processes.
-Less than two percent of U.S. natural gas is used as a transportation fuel, typically for bus fleets.
-Natural gas is also used to produce fertilizer, paints, and plastics.
-The United States produces around 19.5 percent of the world’s natural gas and consumes about 21.4 percent.
+Natural gas generates an increasing share of U.S. electricity and now represents close to a third of the country's energy use.
+It is most commonly used to produce heat or electricity for buildings or industrial processes; less than three percent of U.S. natural gas is used as a transportation fuel, typically for bus fleets.
+The United States produces around 17.6 percent of the world’s natural gas and consumes about 21.6 percent of it (as of 2015).
 Natural gas is most commonly transported by pipeline, which makes Canada the key exporter to the United States, while Russia remains the main supplier for much of Europe.
 Increasingly, however, natural gas is being transported by ship in a liquefied form (LNG) to meet greater global demand for the fuel.

 Natural gas, which is primarily composed of methane (CH4), is also generated by the decomposition of municipal waste in landfills and manure from livestock production.
 Methane is a greenhouse gas that is more than 20 times as potent as carbon dioxide.
 Capturing and burning the gas to produce usable heat and power prevents the methane from being released from the landfill or feedlot into the atmosphere directly.

 Despite current U.S. dependence on fossil fuels, several options exist to begin the necessary transition away from a harmful fossil fuel economy.
 Improving the energy efficiency of buildings, vehicles, industrial processes, appliances and equipment is the most immediate and cost effective way to reduce energy use.
 Planning communities where people can safely and conveniently use public transit, walk, or bike, instead of using private vehicles, also reduces energy demand.
-Finally, there are several alternative resources that can supply clean, renewable energy to replace fossil fuels, including water, biomass, wind, geothermal, and solar energy.
+Finally, clean, renewable energy—such as water, biomass, wind, geothermal, and solar energy—can replace fossil fuels.